-Even though it feels like school just started, it’s already time to start thinking about school open house season.
-Principals and admissions directors are busy promoting their tour dates and marketing for open houses.
-The school tour and open house is where the rubber figuratively hits the road in your recruitment.
+Even though it feels like school just started, it’s already time to start thinking about open house season.
+Principals and admissions directors are busy promoting their tour dates and marketing to get more people to come engage with the school.
+The school tour and the open house is where the rubber figuratively hits the road in your recruitment.

 Your ultimate success in a school open house is the number of students that enroll.
 But you can break it down even further by looking at the total number of families that attend, divided by the number of families that enroll.
 Understanding what your “closure rate” is will help you to know if you need to do a better job of attracting more people to your school open house vs. improving your ability to get them to enroll.